Gentle exercises for chronic fatigue and chronic pain with Rabea

 For more than ten years, Rabea has been following her passion for learning about and working with the body and the mind.
 She integrates approaches like Traditional Chinese Medicine, Gestalt Therapy, Inner Child Work, Non-Violent Communication, and Somatic Experiencing into her work.

-In her work as an international teacher and CAM practitioner, she focuses particularly on “illnesses” like fibromyalgia, chronic fatigue, Lyme disease, and chronic pain issues.
+In her work as an international teacher and a CAM practitioner, she focuses particularly on “illnesses” like fibromyalgia, chronic fatigue, Lyme disease, and chronic pain issues.